 It’s clear that SiteGround isn’t the cheapest provider out there, so you’ll need some budget to host your project with them.
 Especially if you’d like to get all the bells and whistles of the GoGeek plan (e.g. staging area).

 However, SiteGround is one of the few providers that offer excellent performance and responsive support.
-On top of that, I like to know that if my project grows like crazy, they have (larger) solutions I could use (e.g. cloud and dedicated hosting).
+On top of that, I like to know that if my project grows like crazy, they have (larger) solutions I could use (e.g. cloud and enterprise hosting).

 In my opinion, the following projects are a good match for SiteGround: